haileytapia/portfolio/VarianceChartDomo.md

 {:  .about }
 > Charts in Domo, an ABI platform, are visual representations of data that help users understand and analyze information more easily.

-Unlike other chart types that show data directly, variance charts show the differences between two sets of data, such as actual versus budget or actual versus forecast.
+A variance chart is a type of chart that shows the difference between two sets of data.

 This article describes how to: